-With two major duty-free retailers operating on the site, the design needed to provide easy access to shops and encourage passengers to linger in the area in order to increase retail spend.
-The curvilinear plan form of the central pathway was shaped by the primary passenger circulation routes and surrounding retail tenancies.
+With two major duty-free retailers operating on the site, the design provides easy access to shops and encourages passengers to linger in the area, thereby increasing retail spend.
+The curvilinear form of the central pathway is shaped by the primary passenger circulation routes and surrounding retail tenancies.
 As a result, passengers’ exposure to retail frontages is optimised.

 New Zealand’s natural and cultural heritage is showcased at every opportunity.
 At the heart of the retail space is a nine-metre-high sculptural tree Pou Manawa.
 It provides a central meeting place and represents the quintessential Kiwi experience of relaxing under a Pohutukawa tree.